 In accordance with Article VIII, § 4, of the Constitution of Virginia, the general supervision of the public school system in the Commonwealth of Virginia shall be vested in the Board of Education.

-The mission of the Board of Education, in cooperation with its partners, is to develop policies and provide leadership that improve student achievement and prepare students to succeed in postsecondary education and the workplace, and to become engaged and enlightened citizens.

 ARTICLE TWO: MEMBERSHIP

 Section 1.
 Composition.
-The Board shall consist of nine members appointed by the Governor of Virginia, subject to confirmation by the General Assembly of Virginia.
+The Board shall consist of nine members appointed by the Governor of Virginia, subject to confirmation by the Virginia General Assembly.
+Before entering upon the duties of office, a person appointed to the Board shall take and subscribe the oath of prescribed for an officer of this Commonwealth as provided in Chapter 1 (§ 49-1 et seq.) of Title 49 of the Code of Virginia.

 Section 2.
 Term of Membership.
 Every appointment to the Board shall be for a term of four years, except that appointments to fill vacancies other than by expiration of a term shall be for the unexpired terms.
 No member of the Board shall be appointed to more than two consecutive four-year terms.